-Specializing in vintage figures from the '70s and '80s, Action Figure Insider forums is an excellent place to get the inside scoop on that old mystery figure you found at the thrift store.
+Specializing in vintage figures from the '70s and '80s, the Action Figure Insider forum is an excellent place to get the inside scoop on that old mystery figure you found at the thrift store.
 They include sections on and more.

 You'll also find great sections for buying and selling in their Vintage and Modern Marketplaces.

 With almost 3,500 registered members, Figure Realm Forums boasts one of the highest member rates, and the more members a forum has, the more information is getting shared and news is getting spread.

 Sections include: Current Figures & Sightings, Figures of the Past, Action Figure Reviews, Trading Post and many more.
 Be sure to swing by their special section devoted to custom figures made by forum members, these one of a kind creations are not to be missed.

 The Raving Toy Maniac Forum is more like those classic drop-down message boards that once ruled the internet.
 Although there's no categorization, this free-flowing helter-skelter of action figure news, stories and discussions have an organic, almost anarchic, vibe that many researchers cherish.